Ronnie Fair: International career

 In 1997, Fair made two substitute appearances for the senior United States women's team.
 She started a match in 1998 for a total of three caps.

 Current career

-Dr. Veronica Fair Sullins graduated from medical school at the University of California, San Diego in 2009.
+Dr. Veronica Fair Sullins graduated from medical school at the University of California, San Diego in 2009 after earning a BS in Biological Sciences at Stanford.
 She completed her residency at Harbor–UCLA Medical Center in general surgery.
 Sullins then matched in a highly competitive pediatric surgery program at Children's Hospital of Wisconsin.
 She is now a pediatric surgeon at Mattel Children's Hospital at UCLA.